Konstantin Bernhard von Voigts-Rhetz: Biography

 In 1852 Voigts-Rhetz became chief of staff of the V Corps.
 After being promoted to colonel in 1855 he was given command of the 9th Infantry Brigade in 1858, with the rank of a major-general.
-In 1859 he became a director in the Prussian War ministry.
-In 1860 he was given command of the Fortress of the German Confederation in Luxembourg.
+In 1859, he became Director of the General War Department in the Prussian War Ministry.
+In 1860, he was given command of the Fortress of the German Confederation in Luxembourg.
 In 1863 he was promoted to lieutenant-general and given command of the 7th Infantry Division.
 In 1864 he became commander in chief of the garrison at Frankfurt am Main.

 During the Austro-Prussian War Voigts-Rhetz served as chief of staff of the First Army, led by Prince Friedrich Karl of Prussia.
-Voights-Rhetz was an opinionated soldier and critical of Chief of Staff Helmuth von Moltke, however was intelligent and courageous.
+Voigts-Rhetz was an opinionated soldier and critical of Chief of Staff Helmuth von Moltke, however was intelligent and courageous.
 In this function he contributed to the Prussian victories at Münchengrätz, Gitschin and Sadowa.
 After the war he was made governor-general of the newly annexed Province of Hanover and commander of the newly established X Corps.

-During the Franco-Prussian War Voigts-Rhetz's X Corps became part of the 2nd Army, again led by Prince Friedrich Karl.
-With these troops Voigts-Rhetz took part in the battles at Mars-la-Tour and Gravelotte.
+During the Franco-Prussian War, von Voigts-Rhetz's X Corps became part of the 2nd Army, again led by Prince Friedrich Karl.
+With these troops, von Voigts-Rhetz took part in the battles at Mars-la-Tour and Gravelotte.
 After Gravelotte, X Corps was part of the troops besieging Metz.
-After the fall of Metz Voigts-Rhetz and X Corps were sent to the Loire, where he was victorious at Beaune-la-Rolande.
-After the end of the war he remained in command of the Corps until he retired in 1873 due to health reasons.
+After the fall of Metz, von Voigts-Rhetz and X Corps were sent to the Loire, where he was victorious at Beaune-la-Rolande.
+After the end of the war, he remained in command of the Corps until he retired in 1873 for health reasons.
 He was given a donation of 150.000 thalers for his services during the war.